abhi1289-gif/FoodLoop/README.md

 ### Turning Surplus Food Into Hope

-FoodLoop is a web-based food redistribution platform designed to help reduce food waste by connecting **hotels, charities, and volunteers**.
+FoodLoop is a web-based food redistribution platform designed to reduce food waste by connecting **hotels, charities, and volunteers**.

 The platform allows hotels and other food providers to share surplus food, while charities can request food and volunteers can help with collection and delivery.